oulaidb/oulaidb/README.md

 ## 🎓 **Education**
 - **PhD in Environment and Agrifood**, Cranfield University, UK.
-  Focus: Coupling remote sensing with crop models for yield prediction and greenhouse gas monitoring.
 - **M.Eng in Data Science and Business Intelligence**, INSEA, Morocco.
 - **CPGE in Mathematics**, Morocco.